jmanero/express-delight/README.md

 // After the router
 app.use(Errors({
   views: false, // Boolean: Use app's views to render HTML.
 Default `false`
-  template: "error.ejs" // Template to render for errors.
-Only for `views: true` }));
+  template: "error.ejs", // Template to render for errors.
+Only for `views: true`
+  console: false, // Write errors to STDOUT
+  stack: false // Include stack traces in HTTP responses }));
 ...